trans/trans.github.com/_posts/2011-09-10-is-it-an-attribute.md

     end

-It would seem to be, but neither RDoc or YARD will document it as such, even though both list "attributes" for a class.
+It would seem to be, but neither RDoc or YARD will document it as such, even though both list attributes of a class.

 Going a step further, if the later definition *is* an attribute, which is an accessor method, what then is: